 In 1923 Turkey became a republic, and the following year the Caliphate was also abolished and Abdulmecid too was exiled.

-Book topics: The Empire, Its Sultans, Mehmed II, Suleiman the Magnificent, Mehmed IV, Rise of the Empire, Harems, Aimee De Rivery, Society, Istanbul, Architecture, Palaces, Money, Ottomans & Europe, War, Miscellaneous, End of Empire, Turkey, Fiction, Children's Books, DVDs, Asia, Anatolia, The Byzantine Empire, Balkans, Africa, Middle East
+Book topics: The Empire, Its Sultans, Mehmed II, Suleiman the Magnificent, Mehmed IV, Rise of the Empire, End of Empire, Harems, Aimee De Rivery, Society, Istanbul, Architecture, Palaces, Money, Ottomans & Europe, War, Miscellaneous, End of Empire, Turkey, Fiction, Children's Books, DVDs, Asia, Anatolia, The Byzantine Empire, Balkans, Africa, Middle East

 Lords of the Horizons: A History of the Ottoman Empire by Jason Goodwin.
-For 600 years, the Ottoman Empire swelled and declined.
-This book explores how the Ottomans rose and how, against all odds, they lingered on.
+How the Ottomans rose and how, against all odds, for 600 years they lingered on.

 Osman's Dream: The History of the Ottoman Empire by Caroline Finkel.
-At its height, the Ottoman realm extended from Hungary to the Persian Gulf, from North Africa to the Caucasus.
-This book recounts the story of the empire from its origins in the 13th century through its destruction in World War I.
+The story of the empire from its origins in the 13th century through its destruction in World War I.

 History of the Ottoman Empire and Modern Turkey: Volume 1, Empire of the Gazis by Stanford J. Shaw.
 Explains how the Ottoman Turks, a small band of nomadic soldiers, expanded from a small principality in on the borders of the Byzantine Empire into one of the great empires of Europe and Asia.